xrdocs/telemetry/_tutorials/2022-07-27-monitoring-bng-with-model-driven-telemetry.md

                        +--ro lac-sessions?            uint32
 ```

-This particular YANG model follows the CLI pretty closely, reporting the session numbers per subscriber type, by state and address-family.
+If you squint at thi for a while you'll see that this particular YANG model follows the CLI pretty closely, grouping the session counters by state and address-family and then dividing them out by subscriber type.

 ### The Config for Subscriber Summary Data